 My name is Mike, I am a photographer who specialises in events, travel, portrait, sport and music photography.
 I am originally from Manchester, UK.
-I am currently living and working on Montreal, Canada
+I am currently living and working on Auckland, New Zealand.

 I am also a traveller, videographer and writer.